Doors 5:00p

 Ridgewood, NY

-Please join us for an immersive evening that celebrates and opens PRESSING PLAY/BACK, a new gallery show at UnionDocs by transdisciplinary artist Mike Clemow and composer-percussionist Lisa Schonberg.
+Please join us for an immersive evening that celebrates and closes PRESSING PLAY/BACK, a new gallery show at UnionDocs by transdisciplinary artist Mike Clemow and composer-percussionist Lisa Schonberg.

 PRESSING PLAY/BACK brings 5 installation works to our gallery space that showcase these two artists distinct yet complementary approaches to exploring sound, environment, existence and perception.
-To celebrate the installation’s launch on the evening of September 12th, we’re spotlighting a set of dynamic quad-channel sound performances from Schonberg and Clemow.
+To celebrate the installation’s closing, we invite folks to mingle and take time with the work and to engage in an artist walkthrough that gives a short introduction to each piece on display.

 Mike Clemow roots their practice in field recording, photography, drawing, improvisation and writing, creating speculative sites that invite audiences to question entrenched binary distinctions.
 Their presented works investigate the boundaries between human and non-human, animate and inanimate, nature and culture.
 Clemow’s installation at UNDO, entitled Bill of Lading (6), problematizes notions of extraction and objecthood by placing visual and sonic images that have been taken from Amazonia, Brazil up against formal acknowledgements of receipt (the “bill of lading”) from the galleries or institutions where the work is installed.
 Their multi-channel performance on the 12th, Fire-Fish Nesting in a Burning Bush, will provide a more-than-real encounter with their layered soundscape creations derived from field recordings.